 But now, a few years into recovery, we are all appreciating a bit more food freedom around here and that means making hot chocolate with milk.
 It really does add that extra level of yum, right?!
 So the next time the forecast looks a tad bit wintery, get out your hot chocolate mix and marshmallows and bake up this totally delicious Mint Hot Chocolate cake and let it warm you from the inside out!

-Preheat the oven to 350 degrees and prepare three 8-inch round cake pans with non-stick spray.
+Preheat the oven to 350 degrees and prepare three 8-inch round cake pans with non-stick spray and parchment paper.

-Add in the milk, vegetable oil, and vanilla extract and mix until fully incorporated.
+Add in the milk, vegetable or canola oil, and vanilla extract and mix until fully incorporated.

 Divide the cake batter between the prepared pans and bake for 25-30 minutes or until a toothpick comes out with a few crumbs.